SinclairHudson/dotfiles/README.md

 Make sure your `.vimrc` file is sourced, and then open vim and type `:PlugInstall`.
 Once you have the plugins, there are some pretty great keybinds that I've set up.

+## Installing conda
+Download from the official anaconda website, `curl -O` the link in your downloads folder.
+Next, `chmod -x {Anacondascript}.sh`, so that you can run it without sudo.
+Finally, `bash ./{Anacondascript}.sh` and follow the instructions.